Memmingen: History

 It is believed that on the site of present-day Memmingen in Roman times there was a small military town, probably called Cassiliacum.
 In the 5th century an Alemannic settlement was established and in the 7th century there was a palace belonging to the king of the Franks.

 Memmingen was linked to Bohemia, Austria and Munich by the salt road to Lindau.
-Another important route through Memmingen was the Italian road from Northern Germany to Switzerland and Italy.
-Both roads helped Memmingen gain importance as a trading centre.
+This road helped Memmingen gain importance as a trading centre.
 In the Middle Ages, the place was known as Mammingin; in 1158 the Welfian Duke Welf VI founded the town of Memmingen.
 In 1286 it became an Imperial City, responsible only to the Holy Roman Emperor.

 Christoph Schappeler, the preacher at St. Martin's in Memmingen during the early 16th century, was an important figure during the Protestant Reformation and the German Peasants' War.
 His support for peasant rights helped to draw peasants to Memmingen.
 The city first followed the Tetrapolitan Confession, and then the Augsburg Confession.

 The Twelve Articles: The Just and Fundamental Articles of All the Peasantry and Tenants of Spiritual and Temporal Powers by Whom They Think Themselves Oppressed was written (probably by Schappeler and Sebastian Lotzer) in early 1525.
 This was a religious petition borrowing from Luther's ideas to appeal for peasant rights.
 Within two months of its publication in Memmingen, 25,000 copies of the tract were in circulation around Europe.
 These are the first known set of human rights documents in the world (if one ignores Magna Carta in England in 1215).

 In the 1630s Memmingen was at centre stage during the Thirty Years' War, and the Imperial generalissimo Wallenstein was quartered in the town when he was dramatically dismissed from service.
 From 1632 Memmingen was briefly garrisoned by the Swedish army, and became a base of operations for Swedish troops in Swabia.
 In September 1647 the Imperialists under Adrian von Enkevort besieged the Swedish garrison, under Colonel Sigismund Przyemski.
 Two months later the town surrendered.

 Following the reorganization of Germany in 1802, Memmingen became part of Bavaria.
 The 19th century saw the slow economic deterioration of the town, which was halted only with the building of a railway following the course of the River Iller.

 Since World War II Memmingen has been a developing town, with a rate of economic growth above the average for Bavaria.